robrohan/skoupidia/README.md

 ### Add MetalLB

+Kubernetes only really works correctly with an external load balancer that feeds it IPs.
+Without that it's difficult to run several workloads on the cluster - for example, there is only one port 80.

+MetalLB runs inside of Kubernetes and pretends to be a load balancer.
+It's great.

-For up to date info see here: https://metallb.org/installation/ but in summary, we are going to install the loadbalancer:
+For up to date info see here: https://metallb.org/installation/ but in summary, we are going to install the load balancer:

 ```bash
 kubectl apply -f https://raw.githubusercontent.com/metallb/metallb/v0.13.12/config/manifests/metallb-native.yaml
 ```

-And then, associate your local IP pool to the local load balancer by editing an applying `kubernetes/metallb_stage2.yaml`.
+After it is installled, we need to configure what IP addresses it gives out.
+We'll associate our local IP pool to the local load balancer by editing an applying `./kubernetes/metallb_stage2.yaml`.

 ### Add Some Storage

 There are many ways to add storage to the cluster.
 For something more than just playing around in a home lab, have a look into [Minio][minio].
 Minio creates a local storage system that is S3 compatible.
 This will allow any pod to use the storage.
+We'll actually set that up later.
 Here though, we are just using local disk storage.

 This is quite specific to how you have disks setup, but here is an example on mine.
 I have an external USB drive plugged into the master node.
 It is already formatted and ready to go.
 First you need to find which `/dev` the USB is plugged into, and then you can create a folder and mount it: